Estimated reading time: 3 minutes

 For one thing, you need to pay attention to the trees for longer.
 That means your monitoring visits should be ongoing, and your attention to pest and disease prevention shouldn’t stop either.

-Late varieties can also have different water needs to your stonefruit trees.
-It can be hard to keep them in mind once the heat of summer is gone.
+But it can be hard to keep them in mind once the heat of summer is gone.

 Once you’ve finished picking the fruit, you can usually drastically cut back (or stop) irrigating your mature trees, even in a dry summer.